sillsdev/serval/README.md

 ## (Optional) Get your machine.py images setup
 When jobs are run, they are queued up on ClearML.
 If you want to have your own agents for integration testing (and you have a GPU with 24GB RAM), you can do the following:
 * clone the [machine.py repo](https://github.com/sillsdev/machine.py)
-* Build the docker image with `docker build . -t local.mpy` for a GPU inamge or `docker build . -f dockerfile.cpu_only -t local.mpy.cpu_only` for a CPU only image.
+* Build the docker image with `docker build . -t local.mpy` for a GPU image or `docker build . -f dockerfile.cpu_only -t local.mpy.cpu_only` for a CPU only image.
 * Register your machine as a ClearML agent (see dev team for details)
   * Make sure you do NOT "always pull the image"!
 The images you are building are stored locally.
 * Set the following environment variables: